 In the 20th century, Fisher County faced some setbacks, including the effects of the Great Depression and a decline in population due to the mechanization of farming.
 However, the discovery of oil and gas reserves in the area in the 1940s provided a boost to the local economy.
 Today, Fisher County continues to rely on agriculture, oil and gas, and small businesses as its main economic drivers, while also preserving its historical heritage through museums and cultural events.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Fisher County, Texas.
+This timeline provides a concise overview of the key events in the history of Fisher County, Texas.

 • 1870: Fisher County was established on February 1, 1876, and named after Samuel Rhoads Fisher, a signer of the Texas Declaration of Independence.